 The following documents are required of all applicants:

 - Three letters of recommendation, may include PD letter (waived rights to view/must be sent by letter writer or program coordinator)

 - Medical school transcript

-Additional documents to be submitted by March 1, 2021:
+Additional documents to be submitted by March 1 of interview season:

 - Barrow Application (application will be forwarded to you after you apply through ERAS)

 David Wang, DO

 350 West Thomas Road

 Phoenix, Arizona 85013